AIMS.Guide

 UCAS

-In 2021, over 28,000 people applied to a medicine degree within the UK, sending their applications across a mere 44 medical schools.
+For the 2024 entry, over 24,000 people applied to a medicine degree within the UK, sending their applications across a mere 44 medical schools.
 Because applicants can apply to several universities, many institutions will receive over 20 times as many applicants as degree places.
 That’s where the UCAS application comes in.
 In this article, we’ll explain everything you need to know about the UCAS for medicine applications, how it works, and what to expect after you’ve submitted it.

 What is UCAS?